McAllen Police Department

-- Q: My spouse was arrested for assaulting me by some police officers, but I did not file the charges.
+- Q: My spouse was arrested for assaulting me, but I did not file the charges.
 Can this be done?

 A: Yes.
 Texas law requires officers at the scene of an assault to arrest the violator when the officer has reason to believe that family violence has occurred.

 - Q: I was a victim of a sexual assault when I was a child, but I did not report it.
 Can I still file criminal charges now that I am an adult?

 - A: Yes, under Texas Law there is no limitation for sexual assault offense as prescribed in the Code of Criminal Procedures Article 12.01 Felonies.

 - Q: I filed a police report and at the time, I told the officer that I wanted to file criminal charges, but I have changed my mind.
 What do I need to do?